top of page

 He wasn’t the kind of man you stumbled into casually.
 He was the kind of man who looked at you the way you always wanted to be looked at—as if you were the most fascinating, most beautiful creature in the room.
 It was the same quality Nick Carraway noticed when he first described Gatsby’s smile: “It understood you just so far as you wanted to be understood, believed in you as you would like to believe in yourself…”

 We’d actually known each other for years—flirty, casual gym friends.
 A smile here, a little banter there.
 Nothing serious.
 Nothing that ever seemed like it could become more.
-For a long time he was just the impossibly handsome man I’d notice across the weight room—the kind of handsome that felt almost unfair, like Rob Lowe in his midlife prime—nothing more than eye candy to admire while I carried on with my own life.
+For a long time he was just the impossibly handsome man I’d notice across the weight room—the kind of handsome that felt almost unfair, like Rob Lowe in his midlife prime.
+Eye candy.
+Atmosphere.
+Background sparkle.

 It wasn’t until Caleb and I opened our marriage that Troy truly entered the frame.
 And conveniently, it was the same season he had just broken up with Natalia—his beautiful, impossibly glamorous Slavic girlfriend.
 Suddenly the timing aligned.
 Suddenly the possibility was there.

-By then I’d had a few flings, little adventures that scratched curiosity but never pierced too deep.
+By then, I’d had a few flings—contained adventures that scratched curiosity without piercing too deep.
 Troy was different.
 He was the first man I truly fell in love with while still being married.
-My first significant extracurricular relationship, so to speak.
+My first significant extracurricular relationship.
+The first one that asked me to hold two emotional realities at once.

 When I finally told him I was interested, I framed it in the only way I thought might make sense: I don’t want to get married.
 I don’t want more kids.
 I already have a full life of my own.
 I just want… something else.